Facial Lipofilling

 What is fat graft used for?

-The indications for the use of fat graft are vast, and the benefits are multifold and continue to evolve.
-In the facial aesthetic setting, fat graft can be used as a filler to restore volume that is lost as part of the ageing process.
-In this setting, skin quality and scars may also improve.
-Fat graft can be used to enhance the prominence of the chin.
-This works especially well when combined with neck liposuction.
+The indications for the use of fat grafting are vast, and the benefits are multifold, our understanding of which continues to evolve.
+In the facial aesthetic setting, fat graft can be used as a natural filler to restore volume that is lost as part of the ageing process.
+In this setting, skin quality and any underlying scars may also improve.

 Is it done routinely with a facelift?

-No. It is case specific and this will be established at the time of consultation.
+No. It is case specific and this will be established at the time of consultation depending on your facial anatomical findings and goals.

 Where is fat taken from?